 The Tuesday Before the Crucifixion

-This is a summary of a series of posts on “Passion Tuesday” — the Tuesday before our Lord’s crucifixion.
+This is a summary (for the sidebar menu) of a series of posts on “Passion Tuesday” — the Tuesday before our Lord’s crucifixion.

 Why “Passion Week”? — Explaining why Christians use the term “Passion Week” and why I’m saying “Passion Tuesday.”
 (A later article in the series, but seemed to fit best at the beginning of the summary.)

 “Whose is This Image and Superscription?” — A coin in the British Museum shows clearly that the coin the Pharisees and Herodians brought to Jesus was an idolatrous coin, and Jesus used this fact to reveal their hypocrisy.
 (This article is also part of the “Bible in the British Museum” series.)

 Misusing Matthew 22:21: “Render Unto Caesar” — Too often, modern applications of this passage miss the point.
 “As so often, when you ask the Lord a question, the answer turns out to be a claim on your life.”